Wednesday, August 5, 2015

 PITCH

-Christmas really can last all year longif you have enough courage and determination.
-Twelve-year-old Annabelle Cunningham wants a big Christmas tree, but her father thinks his Santa Claus collection is enough and says the tree must go the day after Christmas.
-She defiantly selects a big tree, decorates it beautifully, and she and her parents celebrate Christmas Eve and Christmas Day together.
+Christmas really can last all year long—if you have enough courage and determination.
+Twelve-year-old Annabelle Cunningham wants a Christmas tree, but her father thinks his Santa Claus collection is enough and says the tree must go the day after Christmas.
+She visits the tree lot with her dad and decorates their choice beautifully.
+Then, she and her parents celebrate Christmas Eve and Christmas Day together.
 Defying her father’s threat to chop up and burn the tree, Annabelle plants it right in front of the house with all its decorations.
 The neighbors gather round the tree, and when her father walks out with his axe, they urge him to put it away.
 Annabelle vows it’s going to be Christmas all year long.
 Her father sighs, looks at her and the neighbors in utter disbelief, and retreats.
 Annabelle celebrates Christmas all year long with appropriate holiday decorations—and eventually so does her formerly Scroogey father.

 SYNOPSIS

 When Mr. Cunningham stops in the driveway, he threatens to chop the Christmas tree for stove wood, but Annabelle insists it will be the Christmas tree that lives forever.
 With her mother’s help, she pulls the tree all the way into the living room, attaches a tree stand, waters it and carefully arranges the red tree skirt.
-Stringing caramel popcorn and cranberries, Annabelle watches “Rudolph the Red-Nosed Reindeer” and sings along to “A Holly Jolly Christmas” and “Silver and Gold.”
+Stringing caramel popcorn and cranberries, Annabelle listens to Gene Autry sing “Rudolph the Red-Nosed Reindeer.”
 The decorated tree stands proud and tall all Christmas Eve day and Christmas Day.
-It hovers over the presents as they are wrapped and unwrapped and re-wrapped to give away to someone else.
-Of course, Annabelle would never give a Christmas gift away, but Mr. Cunningham is too stingy to buy Christmas gifts in the first place.
-One year he gave Annabelle a gift she had given him—a singing reindeer head.
+It hovers over the presents.
+Of course, Annabelle would never give a Christmas gift away.
+But one year, Mr. Cunningham gave Annabelle a gift she had given him—a singing reindeer head.
 As her father turns off the lights on the Christmas tree, he reminds her that he is throwing the Christmas tree in the wood stove first thing in the morning.
 She vows he will not burn her tree.

 Copyright 2022 Jennifer Waters